 Unlike harvestable crops, a cover crop (aka green manure) is a plant grown to help revitalize the soil and replace nutrients that vegetable crops inevitably remove from the soil during the growing process.
 It may seem a bit strange to grow a crop only to dig it back into the soil, but that's how cover crops work.
 Cover crops improve soil quality, increase porosity (aeration), reduce compaction, add organic matter and beneficial microbes, retain nutrients, add nitrogen, suppress weeds, attract beneficial insects (certain cover crops), and generally enhances overall soil biodiversity.

-There are so many soil types and so many gardening zones across the country that there's no way to designate a 'best' cover crop for vegetable gardens.
-All cover crops offer benefits, but some are stronger in certain areas such as breaking up compacted soils, fixing nitrogen, or attracting beneficial insects.
+There are so many soil types and so many gardening zones across the country that there's no way to designate a 'best' cover crop for backyard vegetable gardens.
+All cover crops offer benefits, but certain cover crops provide specific benefits such as breaking up compacted soils, fixing nitrogen, or attracting beneficial insects.
 Some are winter cover crops, while others are summer cover crops.
-Our soil is sandy so we don't need a cover crop that helps with compaction, but I do need a crop that helps prevent nutrient leaching, adds organic matter, retains moisture, and attracts beneficial insects.
-And since I'm in the Northeast, it's helpful to have a cold-hardy cover crop for early spring planting.
-The three crops I've used so far are red clover, peas, oats, vetch mix, and buckwheat.
+Our soil is sandy so we don't need a cover crop that helps break up compacted soil, but we do need a crop that helps prevent nutrient leaching, adds organic matter, retains moisture, and attracts beneficial insects.
+And since we're in the Northeast, it's helpful to have a cold-hardy cover crop for early spring planting.
+The three crops we've used so far are red clover, peas, oats, vetch mix, and buckwheat.

 There are no hard and fast rules for when to turn cover crops into the soil but the longer they're allowed to grow, the more difficult it will be to turn the cover crops under.
 It's not only more work, but the increased digging will inevitably lead to more earthworms getting chopped up in the process.
 Peas, oats, and vetch tend to create a thick carpet of vegetation, while buckwheat is more of an individual plant which makes it easier to dig into the soil.
 If the cover crop gets too large you can always pull up the plants by hand or cut the crop with a string trimmer, then either turn the pieces into the soil or add them to the compost pile.
 The images below show the cover crops being turned into the soil prior to planting corn.
 Half of the peas/vetch mix was pulled by hand and the rest turned into the soil.